kamuz/top-wordpress/readme.md

 - [Disable admin notices individually](https://wordpress.org/plugins/disable-admin-notices/) - hide admin notices globally or individually
 - [Filter Page by Template](https://wordpress.org/plugins/filter-page-by-template/) - filter posts/pages by selecting a template from the dropdown
 - [Radio Buttons for Taxonomies](https://wordpress.org/plugins/radio-buttons-for-taxonomies/) - replace taxonomy checkboxes to radio buttons
+- [Auto Hide Admin Bar](https://wordpress.org/plugins/auto-hide-admin-bar/) - auto hide admin bar and show when hover on the top of the browser

 ## Forms and email